-How to rearrange your apps in iOS 11 on iPhone and iPad
+Here's what you need to know to keep your Home screen organized

 How to create a folder for apps on your Home screen

-To save space on your Home screen, you can place apps into a folder.
+Another way to save space on your Home screen is to put your apps into folders.
+Here's how.

-- Touch and hold your finger on the app icon until you enter edit mode (the icons begin to jiggle).

-Drag the app icon you want to move.
-If you want to move multiple apps, use a secondary finger to tap each additional icon and add it to your stack.
+- Drag the app icon you want to move.
+If you want to move multiple apps, use a second finger to tap each additional icon and add it to your stack.

-- Tap on the folder name to change it, if you don't like the suggestion iOS comes up with.
+- Tap anywhere on the folder to get out of edit mode.

-- Click the Home button to exit edit mode.

-Click the Home button again — or tap outside the folder — to return to the Home screen.
+Tap outside the folder to close it and return to the Home screen.

 How to rename folders on your Home screen